suleenwong/Bank-Customer-Churn-Analysis/README.md

 Churn is defined as a measure of how many customers stop using a product or leave a service.

-In this study, I aim to analyze a dataset to:
+In this study, I aim to analyze a dataset involving bank customers to:

 - explore and visualize the factors which lead to bank customer churn
 - train a machine learning model to predict if a bank customer churns or not